8 WAYS TO NATURALLY REDUCE ANXIETY

 Smokers often reach for a cigarette during stressful times.
 Yet, like drinking alcohol, taking a drag on a cigarette when you’re stressed is a quick fix that may worsen anxiety over time.
 Research has shown that the earlier you start smoking in life, the higher your risk of developing an anxiety disorder later.
 Research also suggests nicotine and other chemicals in cigarette smoke alter pathways in the brain linked to anxiety.
 If you’re looking to quit, there are lots of different ways you can get started.

 LIMIT CAFFEINE INTAKE

 If you have chronic anxiety, caffeine is not your friend.
 Caffeine may cause nervousness and jitters, neither of which is good if you’re anxious.
 Caffeine may cause or worsen anxiety disorders.
 It may also cause panic attacks in people with panic disorder.
 In some people, eliminating caffeine may significantly improve anxiety symptoms.
 Similar to alcohol, caffeine and anxiety are often linked, due to caffeine’s ability to alter brain chemistry.
-Caffeine increases alertness by blocking the brain chemical adenosine, which is what makes you feel tired, while at the same time triggering the release of adrenalin.

 PRIORITIZE GETTING A GOOD NIGHT’S REST

 Sleep has been proven time and time again to be an important part of good mental health.
 You can make sleep a priority by: only sleeping at night when you’re tired, not reading or watching television in bed, not using your phone, tablet, or computer in bed, not tossing and turning in your bed or going to another room if you can’t sleep, avoiding caffeine, large meals, and nicotine before bedtime, keeping your room dark and cool, writing down your worries before going to bed and going to sleep at the same time each night.